 A creative brief should include everything that the job entails, and this will change from project to project.
 The fundamentals for a creative brief will stay the same.
 The brief should sum up the project objectives and be straight to the point.

 You should give insight into the company this is for.
-Include elements such a market position, company insights, and the target market.
+Include elements such as market position, company insights, and the target market.

-Explain the purpose of the creative brief, the situation that started the project.
+Explain the purpose of the creative brief and the situation that started the project.
 A list of project goals and objectives is a great start.
 Here you should outline what needs to be achieved with this project.

-Let the creative know, if there are any deadlines to the project.
-This is especially important when there is a tight turn around time.
+Let the creative know, if there are any deadlines for the project.
+This is especially important when there is a tight turnaround time.

 Include the contact details of the people the designer will have to be in contact with for various reasons.